TimZoet/Alexandria-manual/types/properties/string.rst

 String
 ======

 String properties can be used to store string values.
-They can be added to a type using the :code:`createStringProperty` method.
+They can be added to a type layout using the :code:`createStringProperty` method.

 .. code-block:: cpp

-    auto& type   = nameSpace.createType("mytype");
+    alex::TypeLayout layout;
-    auto& string = type.createStringProperty("mystring");
+    alex::PropertyLayout& prop = layout.createStringProperty("myprop");

 Table Generation
 ----------------